Dominik Sachs, University of Munich.

 Abstract

-We extend the analysis to various alternative specifications of production technology and labor supply.
+We extend the analysis to various alternative specifications of production technology and labour supply.
 Empirical quantifications for the U.S. reveal that the indirect fiscal benefit of one low-skilled immigrant lies between $770 and $2,100 annually.
 The indirect fiscal benefit may outweigh the negative direct fiscal effect that has previously been documented

 and challenges the perception of low-skilled immigration as a fiscal burden.

-You can read the research paper here
+You can read the research paper here.

 Dominik Sachs is associate professor of economics at the University of Munich (LMU).

-He studies the effects of policies on individual behavior, inequality, government revenue and welfare.
+He studies the effects of policies on individual behaviour, inequality, government revenue and welfare.
 My goal is to provide transparent and concrete implications for optimal policy design.
 For this purpose, he combines theoretical, numerical and empirical methods.